 I’m a citizen.
 I vote.
-But I reject all political or partisan affiliations.
+But I am not an advocate.
+Therefore, I reject all partisan affiliations.
 I do not endorse candidates, sign petitions, donate to campaigns or otherwise publicly advocate for political causes.

 I’m a human being.
 I have opinions.
 But I don’t share opinions about subjects, topics, or issues I cover.
 I owe as much to members of the public, who need to know I clearly delineate between fact and opinion in my reporting.
 I owe as much to my editors and colleagues, whose work would be undermined by my partiality.
 I believe it’s important to strive for impartiality as much as possible.
 As Kovach & Rosenstiel write: